-⚠️ Update on November 12, 2025: Plot twist for the Paris-Berlin night train line.
-As the petition launched by the Oui au train de nuit collective approaches 100,000 signatures, the company European Sleeper has announced that it will be taking over the Paris-Berlin night train line in March 2026!
-The Paris-Vienna line, on the other hand, remains canceled to date.
-Mobilization is therefore more necessary than ever, not only to ensure that the government maintains its subsidy and to support the European Sleeper teams in their takeover, but also, why not, to help them position themselves on the Paris-Vienna line!
-To ensure that the line follows the same trajectory as its neighbor, we strongly encourage you to sign the petition.
+⚠️ Updated November 12, 2025: Plot twist for the night line Paris-Berlin.
+As the Yes to Night Trains petition approaches the 100,000 signatures the company European Sleeper has announced that it will be taking over the running of the Paris-Berlin night service in March 2026!
+The line Paris-Vienne on the other hand, remains cancelled to this day.
+Mobilization is therefore more necessary than ever, not only to ensure that the State maintains its subsidy and to support the European Sleeper teams in their recovery, but also, why not, to help them position themselves on the market.
+Paris-Vienna line !
+To ensure that the line follows the same trajectory as its neighbor, we urge you to sign the petition.

 ---

-The Nightjet NJ469 train connects Paris-Est to Vienna Hauptbahnhof in approximately 14 hours.
-Departure is scheduled around 7:30 PM from Paris-Est, with arrival in Vienna at 10:00 AM the next morning.
-The journey includes stops in Strasbourg, Karlsruhe, Munich, Rosenheim, Salzburg, Linz, and St. Pölten.
+The Nightjet NJ469 train runs from Paris-Est to Vienna Hauptbahnhof in approx. 2 p.m..
+Departure is scheduled around 19h30 from Paris-Est, arriving in Vienna at 10h00 the following morning.
+The route includes stops in Strasbourg, Karlsruhe, Munich, Rosenheim, Salzburg, Linz and St. Pölten.

-The Nightjet Paris-Vienna runs three times a week in each direction.
-Departures from Paris are on Mondays, Thursdays, and Saturdays, while departures from Vienna are scheduled for Sundays, Wednesdays, and Fridays.
-Of course, we recommend checking the updated schedules before your trip on the ÖBB website, especially in case of track work.
+The Paris-Vienna Nightjet three times a week in each direction.
+Departures from Paris are on Mondays, Thursdays and Saturdays while departures from Vienna are scheduled on Sundays, Wednesdays and Fridays.
+Of course, we recommend that you check the updated timetable before your trip on the ÖBB particularly when work is being carried out on the lines.

 The train offers three levels of comfort:

-On board, you will also have access to drinks and snacks, and all the necessary comforts.
+On board, you'll also have access to drinks and snacks, and all the comforts you need.

-Fares vary depending on the level of comfort chosen:
+Rates vary according to the level of comfort chosen:

-Night train tickets between Paris and Vienna can be booked up to 6 months in advance.
-As usual, the sooner you book, the cheaper it will be.
+Tickets for the night train from Paris to Vienna can be booked here up to 6 months in advance.
+As always, a golden rule: the earlier you start, the less you'll pay.

-Yes!
-However, a paid reservation is mandatory, even if the pass covers the journey.
-Reservation fees vary depending on the type of accommodation chosen:
+Yes, but you'll need to make a paid reservation, even if the pass covers the whole trip.
+Booking fees vary according to the type of accommodation chosen:

-To book: go to the ÖBB website, enter your journey (Paris–Vienna) and the desired date.
-Click on "Edit" in the "Who is traveling?" section and add a discount by selecting "Interrail / Eurail – Globalpass".
-Continue the reservation by choosing "Single ticket" or "Single ticket and day ticket", select the desired train, then choose the type of accommodation (seat, couchette, sleeper car).
-Add the reservation to your basket, enter your information, and proceed to payment.
+For reservations : go to ÖBB website Enter your route (Paris-Vienna) and the desired date.
+Click on "Modify" in the "Who's travelling?" section and add a discount. by selecting "Interrail / Eurail - Globalpass"..
+Then continue booking by choosing "Single ticket" or "Single ticket and day ticket", select the desired train, then choose the type of accommodation (seat, couchette, sleeper).
+Add the booking to your basket, fill in your details and proceed to payment.

-The Nightjet has a compartment dedicated to travelers in wheelchairs, designed to accommodate up to two people in wheelchairs and two companions, which is located near accessible toilets.
+The Nightjet features a dedicated compartment for wheelchair passengers, designed to accommodate up to two wheelchair users and two companions which is located close to accessible toilets.
 The car is also equipped with a low floor for easy access.

-Good advice: it is best to book this PRM compartment in advance and indicate any need for assistance when booking.
-The departure and arrival stations, such as Paris Gare de l'Est and Wien Hauptbahnhof, are generally equipped to accommodate PRM travelers, with assistance services available on request!
+A word of advice: it's best to reserve this PMR compartment in advance and indicate any need for assistance when booking.
+Departure and arrival stations, such as Paris Gare de l'Est and Wien Hauptbahnhof, are generally equipped to accommodate PRM travelers, with assistance services available on request!

-Currently, only the transport of folded or disassembled bicycles is possible on board the Nightjet Paris–Vienna, provided it is stored in a cover not exceeding the dimensions of 90 x 60 x 40 cm.
+At present, only the transport of folded or dismantled bicycles is possible on board the Nightjet Paris-Vienna, provided it is stored in a bag measuring no more than 90 x 60 x 40 cm.
 In this case, the bicycle is considered as hand luggage and does not require an additional reservation.

-If you are still hesitating between the train and the plane, here is some information to help you make up your mind:
+If you're still on the fence about flying, here's something to help you make up your own mind:

-In summary, if you choose the night train option: no stress, no fatigue, and savings on the hotel night and hidden costs (luggage, shuttle, etc.).
-So, are you tempted by the experience?
+In short, if you choose the night train option: no stress, no fatigue, and savings on the hotel night and hidden costs (luggage, shuttle...).
+So, would you like to give it a try?

 Issue du monde de la communication et des médias, Sophie est Responsable éditoriale chez HOURRAIL ! depuis août 2024.
 Elle est notamment derrière le contenu éditorial du site ainsi que La Locomissive (de l'inspiration voyage bas carbone et des bons plans, un jeudi sur deux, gratuitement dans ta boîte mail !).